nstbayless/CV2BM-controls/README.txt

 ## Compatability with other hacks

 Should be compatible with the speed hack: https://www.romhacking.net/hacks/213/ (apply the speed hack first.)

+Any hack which modifies the levels should be applied after this hack.

 ## Source Code